-(Best months for planting Asparagus Pea in USA - Zone 5a regions)
+(Best months for growing Asparagus Pea in USA - Zone 5a regions)

 This low spreading plant has small trifoliate leaves, and deep crimson flowers are borne in pairs.
 Harvest pods when approximately 2.5cm (1") long. ( about 80 days) Asparagus pea is easy to cultivate.
 It needs average moisture, full sun, and ordinary soil.
 It needs a long growing season to flower and fruit properly, so start it indoors in cooler areas.